Rhubar/Rhubar/README.md

 ### Hi there 👋

+## Welcome to the landing page README for Alexander Szwabowicz

+I am a web development student (*full stack*) studying in a skills bootcamp run by CoGrammar :man_student:

+There will be a portfolio available full of impressive projects, so watch this space [^1]
+[^1]: Coming soon

+Here is a my [LinkedIn](https://www.linkedin.com/in/alexander-szwabowicz/), please feel free to contact me

 <!--
 **Rhubar/Rhubar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.